GaurangDhorda/set-title-with-breadcrumbs/projects/set-title-with-breadcrumbs/README.md

     data: { title: "About Page", breadcrums: "About" },
     canActivate: [ProtectRouteGuard]
   }
 ];

 ```

 Each data object must have title and breadcrumbs property.

+### Demo

+For old module demo checkout github repo and see for breadcrumbs-project demo inside projects folder of repository.
+For new standalone components check out this [stackblitz link](https://stackblitz.com/edit/stackblitz-starters-mjhtnm?file=src%2Fmain.ts)

 ### Github Source Repository Link

 Wants to collaborate with this open source library, You can visit this [Github Repository](https://github.com/GaurangDhorda/set-title-with-breadcrumbs) and create your feature pull requests.

 ### Author

 GRD techlab.
 Gaurang Dhorda